MizukiBelhi/ExtendedUI/README.md

 ###~~ DO NOT DOWNLOAD THE SOURCE DIRECTLY OFF THE REPOSITORY IT WILL NOT WORK ~~

-ExtendedUI requires [cwAPI](https://github.com/fiote/treeofsavior-addons) from [fiote](https://github.com/fiote/) to work!

-Go to [Releases](https://github.com/MizukiBelhi/ExtendedUI/releases) and download the package that suits you best.
+Go to [Releases](https://github.com/MizukiBelhi/ExtendedUI/releases) and download the latest version.

 Extract the package into your '\Steam\SteamApps\common\TreeOfSavior\' folder.